Tasmanian’s have been farming salmon and ocean trout in Macquarie Harbour for 38-years

 First discovered in Bathurst Harbour in Tasmania’s South-West in the late 80s, the Maugean Skate is now believed to be found only in Macquarie Harbour.

-The Skate is listed as an endangered species under Tasmanian and Australian environmental laws, and recent research by the Institute of Marine and Antarctic Studies (IMAS) indicates the remaining skate population in Macquarie Harbour has declined over recent years.
+The Skate is listed as an endangered species under Tasmanian and Australian environmental laws, and research by the Institute of Marine and Antarctic Studies (IMAS) indicates the remaining skate population in Macquarie Harbour has declined over recent years.

 Macquarie Harbour is a complex marine environment with warming waters, hydro energy, aquaculture, mining legacies, recreational fishing, and introduced species, all influencing the natural habitat for the Skate.